DeiInvictus/deiinvictus.github.io/_posts/2024-12-03-as-my-father-lay-dying.markdown

 As my father lay dying,

 the weight of humiliation and degradation pressed down upon me, I felt the embers of anger ignite within my soul.
 Each sneer and whispered condemnation from those who cloaked themselves in false piety stung like a thousand barbs, deepening the wounds of my father's suffering.
 Yet, in that crucible of despair, a fierce resolve began to take shape.
-No longer would I be a silent witness to their hypocrisy; I would rise from the ashes of my shame, fueled by the memory of my father's unwavering faith.
+No longer would I be a silent witness to their hypocrisy; I would rise from the ashes of my pain, fueled to action by their treachery.
 The very air around me crackled with a newfound intensity, as if the universe itself conspired to awaken the warrior within.
 I envisioned a reckoning, a fiery purge of their heretical dogma that masqueraded as light.
 With each heartbeat, my determination solidified, transforming my grief into a weapon, ready to dismantle the twisted beliefs that had brought so much pain.
 I would not rest until their false light was extinguished, and the truth—my father's truth—shone brightly in its place.

 ... as my father lay dying.